 Now that your heart rate zones are set and you know what they mean, you can work out at the right intensity again.

-For instance, in the picture above the heart is in the second position, or the cardio zone.
+For instance, in the picture above the heart is in the cardio zone.
 Want to work on speed?
 Pick up the pace.
 Looking to blast fat?
 Ease up to drop back into your “Fat Burn” zone.
 When you adjust your pace on the fly, your Fitbit tracker responds instantly.

 If you see the outline of a heart but no dashes, your heart rate is below 50 percent of your max, meaning you’re not in a zone.
 And that’s totally ok!
 If you want to get a cardiovascular boost, just increase your intensity.
 Here are four ways to upgrade your walk to a workout.